 - While working in this entry-level position, I can further develop my skills on the side and ask for new projects that meet my needs and capture my interest.

-Not only does a comprehensive plan remind you of how your current position serves you but, it keeps you excited in future positions as well.
+Not only does a comprehensive plan remind you of how your current position serves you, but it keeps you excited in future positions as well.

 Remember, however, that goals only work when they are specific, set to a deadline, and broken down into smaller, more achievable tasks.
 This will keep you highly motivated during work also!

-Step 3.
-Take Things Slowly and Set Reminders Around You to Keep Your Motivation Levels High
+3. Take Things Slowly and Set Reminders

 When it comes to work, many people make their jobs much larger and worse than they actually are.
 You can avoid falling into this cycle of avoidance and despair by reminding yourself that every day is a new day.
 You can change your schedule around to add in new and exciting things, and focus on your life outside of work.

 While work is an important part of your life, it doesn’t have to be draining or boring.
+By learning what motivates you at work, you can get excited about what you do again.

 If you are someone who is not necessarily happy with the position that you currently hold, you can instead use tools such as goal sheets, calendars, and vision boards to help you keep track of your progress as you move toward your ideal position.